 There you have it.
 You can easily maintain your strength with a reduced training frequency, so if you need to drop down to training 1 or 2 days a week for a while don’t sweat it.

 You Need To Change Workouts Often To Confuse Your Muscles

 You’ve probably come across this idea that after training for a while your body will adapt and what initially caused muscle growth will stop.
-At this point you’re advised to change your training plan in order to ‘confuse’ your muscles and kick start the growth again.
+At this point, you’re advised to change your training plan in order to ‘confuse’ your muscles and kick-start the growth again.
 Let me get this out the way now, it’s bullshit.

 You only need to increase the stimulus.

 For example, squatting 3 sets of 8 reps with 70kg may bring your results initially but as you adapt and get stronger it will no longer be enough.
-Now instead of thinking you need to ‘confuse’ your muscles and switch to lunges instead, all you need to do is increase the stimulus by increase the weight lifted.
+Now instead of thinking you need to ‘confuse’ your muscles and switch to lunges instead, all you need to do is increase the stimulus by increasing the weight lifted.

 Remember progressive overload rules supreme when it comes to continual progress.